msillano/IoTwebUI/README21.md

 ````

  _note: If you are interested in decoding Tuya values, many functions have been developed for tuyaDAEMON (see 'core_device', 'ENCODE/DECODE user library' node)._
- - `temperature studio.va_temperature` is saved to the 'datafile', along with the other data in `logList`.
+ - `Temperatura studio.va_temperature` is saved to the 'datafile', along with the other data in `logList`.
- - The Alert (special icon) was triggered for the `living room temperature` device
+ - The Alert (special icon) was triggered for the `Temperatura soggiorno` device
- - `living room temperature.va _humidity` is the cause of the Alert, and the condition is also indicated (>40)
+ - `Temperatura soggiorno.va _humidity` is the cause of the Alert, and the condition is also indicated (>40)
- - The `thermo studio` tooltip is customized to present temperatures with the correct decimals. (note: only in the tooltip: Alert and RULE always use the value provided by Tuya Cloud, i.e. 222 and 190).
+ - The `Termo studio` tooltip is customized to present temperatures with the correct decimals. (note: only in the tooltip: Alert and RULE always use the value provided by Tuya Cloud, i.e. 222 and 190).
  - In EXPERT mode the following values ​​are added to the tooltips:
      - `isa`: name of the Tuya 'type' of the device (in code it is `device.category`).
 In total around 600 types.
      - `id`: `device.id`, required by some HUBs (e.g. TuyaDAEMON, Homebridge, HA, etc..).